 The bridge between product development and bringing a product to market can be a tricky one to cross.
 Without due care, the hard work of engineers can be lost in a sea of marketing messages.
 Technology expert Mogens Abel-Bache shared some insights with me into how marketers can help tech companies get their products into the hands of the people it’s designed to serve.

 For today’s tech companies, speed of product development is a critical competitive advantage.
-The incentive to get the product or service ready for market fast is compelling.
+There are huge upsides in getting the product or service ready for market fast, before competitors take the first chunk of market share.

 However, as technologies typically get more complex, one of the big challenges tech companies face is explaining what the product is and the value it provides at a fundamental level.
 This of course has always been a core marketing task, but it doesn’t get any easier as services and technologies are constantly evolving often within fast-growing markets.